-- Execution of a binary file is the task of - 1) Loading it into the computer memory (RAM) - 2) Tell the processor (CPU) to start processing the instructions just loaded in memory (commonly said run) - In modern machines this is simplified by - touching an app icon (phones) - double clicking on an icon (most of graphical interfaces) - explicitly writing the name of the program to run using command line interfaces (e.g. BASH). - When the code is being compiled, all the decisions taken by the compiler are said to be at "compile time" - When a process is running, all the actions taken by the process and the operating system are said to be at "runtime"
+- Execution of a binary file is the task of - 1) Loading it into the computer memory (RAM) - 2) Tell the processor (CPU) to start processing the instructions just loaded in memory (commonly said run) - In modern machines this is simplified by - touching an app icon (phones) - double clicking on an icon (most of graphical interfaces) - explicitly writing the name of the program to run using command line interfaces (e.g. BASH). - An executed program is said to be running and it takes the name of process - In most operating systems every process gets a unique Process IDentifier, the PID, a number that identifies the program while running. - When the code is being compiled, all the decisions taken by the compiler are said to be at "compile time" - When a process is running, all the actions taken by the process and the operating system are said to be at "runtime"